-\ Switzerland: relative immunity (see above no. 18)
+Switzerland: relative immunity (see above no. 18)

 - 23. The enumeration above of actions covered by parliamentary privilege appears to be relatively exhaustive, given that practically no country participating in the inquiry has instanced other cases. - 24.
 In New Zealand, a qualified privilege is accorded to communications, for example, between a member of parliament and the inhabitants of his electoral district.
-The depositing of a petition is also covered by privilege. - 25.
-In France, actions performed in the context of a mission organised by the parliamentary authorities are also covered by privilege.
+The petitioners are also covered by privilege. - 25.
+In France, actions performed in the context of a mission organised by the parliamentary authorities also benefits from privilege.